 Finance Reform: A Mixed Bag for Small Businesses

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »After more than a year of Congressional drama, the biggest finance reform package since the Great Depression is expected to be law by Wednesday.
+Opinions expressed by Entrepreneur contributors are their own.After more than a year of Congressional drama, the biggest finance reform package since the Great Depression is expected to be law by Wednesday.
 What does it mean for your business?

 The bill is more than 2,000 pages long, and has the unwieldy name "Dodd-Frank Wall Street Reform and Consumer Protection Act."
 To give a quick summary, it appears to have both positives and negatives for small business owners.